oahull0112/ESIFHPC4/LAMMPS/README.md

 -----------------
 For the Spreadsheet response, the target performance numbers are "timesteps/s" as reported in the LAMMPS standard output stream.
 In addition to these values, the total number-of-steps that have been run and the reported "Loop time" must be included as well.
 Example logfile output looks like

-`Loop time of 263.197 on 192 procs for 10000 steps with 744000 atoms`
+`Loop time of 317.023 on 128 procs for 8000 steps with 5952000 atoms`
-`Performance: 3.283 ns/day, 7.311 hours/ns, 37.994 timesteps/s, 28.268 Matom-step/s`
+`Performance: 2.180 ns/day, 11.008 hours/ns, 25.235 timesteps/s, 150.198 Matom-step/s`

-In this case, the number-of-steps is 10000, the loop-time is 263.197 seconds, and the performance is 37.994 timesteps/s.
+In this case, the number-of-steps is 8000, the loop-time is 317.023 seconds, and the performance is 25.235 timesteps/s.

 ## What Must be Returned
-In addition to the content enumerated in the General Benchmark Instructions, (a) output log files from the four validation runs, and (b) `rms_errors.dat` files from validation should be included in the File response.
+In addition to the performance results, (a) output log files from the four validation runs, and (b) `rms_errors.dat` files from validation should also be included in the File response.